What is Eid al-Adha?

 Eid al-Adha is an Islamic holiday.
-It falls a few months after the end of Ramadan.
-Eid al-Fitr.
-These two celebrations are the two most important holidays of the year for Islam, and of the two, Eid al-Adha is the more important one.
+It falls a few months after the end of Ramadan, Eid al-Fitr.
+These two celebrations are the two most important holidays of the year for Islam, and of the two, this holiday is the more important one.
 So Eid al-Adha is the most important Islamic holiday of all.

 Traditionally, people divide the meat from the sacrifice into three parts.
 One third goes to charity, one third goes to relatives and friends and neighbors, and the last third is for the family to have a feast.
 So the holiday is a reminder that people should also be kind and generous.

 Going to Mecca for the hajj

 If Muslims are going to Mecca for the hajj, they often go right before Eid al-Adha, so the end of their pilgrimage to Mecca is this holiday and the sacrifice.
 That’s because in Islamic tradition, Ishmael and his mother Hagar were the ones who started the city of Mecca and the Kaaba.

 Hagar’s prayers caused Allah to create the great Zamzam well, in Mecca.
 The Zamzam well provided water for the whole city, and made Mecca rich because travellers and traders stopped there to fill up their water bags.

 Because the Islamic calendar doesn’t match up exactly with the European calendar, or with the sun’s year, Eid al-Adha and Eid al-Fitr move slowly around the calendar year, and can fall in any season.
 Right now, Eid al-Adha is in the early fall, but every year it will come a week and a half earlier.